PeakockCode/top-youtubers-cz-2024-doc/README.md

 - **Frequency of video posting and overall annual activity on the channel:** This metric indicates the YouTuber's consistency in posting; a regular upload schedule helps maintain audience engagement and attract new subscribers.
 Additionally, understanding annual activity provides insight into how the YouTuber adapts to trends and keeps content fresh and relevant.

 Conducting all of these actions is recommended after this analysis to ensure we are truly confident in our choice of YouTuber for our product.
 However, this would require access to non-public information or, alternatively, gathering publicly available information through further research, as this data is not typically summarized anywhere outside of paid databases.
-Therefore, everything mentioned above also answers the question of whether commonly available information is sufficient to fulfill the task assigned to us by the marketing department.
+Therefore, everything mentioned above also answers the question of whether commonly available information is sufficient to fulfill the task assigned to us by the marketing department, and we do not consider it sufficient.
+That is why we recommend the actions mentioned above.

-What actions should we take afterward to implement the suggested decisions?

-- Reach out to the teams associated with the ViralBrothers SHOW and/or Mr. Michal channels.
-- Negotiate contracts that remain within the budget set for each marketing campaign.
-- Launch the campaigns and monitor their performance against our established KPIs.
-- Assess the results of the campaigns, gather insights, and optimize based on feedback from converted customers and the audiences of each channel.